 I’LL be the first to admit though that I have been spoilt by having LeBron on my team.
 I am eternally grateful for the highs and lows that he helped me experience as a sports fan though even if it wasn’t all smooth sailing.
 He tested my faith at times (see: 8th July 2010 or 10th June 2016) but it was always worth it.
-Making my move to Toronto was exciting for a number of reasons, but watching Cleveland play at some point was always an exciting prospect.
+Making my move to Toronto was exciting for a number of reasons, but watching Cleveland play at some point near the top of my list.
 I wouldn’t have been able to forgive myself if I failed to watch him play at least once as a Cavalier and luckily I don’t have to play the what if game.
-Instead, I can I made the trip to watch him play Indiana in Game 7 earlier this year.
-Bucket list.
-Check.

 AS soon as LeBron announced he was signing Los Angeles acted swiftly to get him a supporting cast.
 Lance Stephenson, JaVale McGee and Kentavious Caldwell Pope aren’t exactly the free agents he had in mind.
 He still has a young exciting core with Brandon Ingram, Lonzo Ball and Kyle Kuzma who are also valuable trade pieces, but what’s the rush?
 James has just played 382 NBA games in four seasons and is coming off his most gruelling, demanding season.
 I’m sure he’d love the chance to win say 50 games and maybe win a series or two in the playoffs before bowing out and focusing on the script of Space Jam 2.